COLLABORATIVE TRAINING HUB

 Pragmatic Trials Training Program

-This 9-part mini-series, provided to you in collaboration with Health Data Research Network Canada (HDRN Canada), serves as an introduction to HDRN Canada’s Pragmatic Trials Training Program – a pan-Canadian initiative that offers weekly open-access modules on all aspects of pragmatic trials, from design & implementation to oversight.
+This 9-part mini-series, provided to you in collaboration with Health Data Research Network Canada (HDRN Canada) Pragmatic Trials Training Program serves as an introduction to HDRN Canada’s Pragmatic Trials Training Program – a pan-Canadian initiative that offers weekly open-access modules on all aspects of pragmatic trials, from design & implementation to statistical analysis, quality control and other trial components.
 The distinctive feature of the pragmatic trials approach is that it aims to maximize efficiency by enrolling all participants with a condition of interest, having healthcare staff deliver the intervention (as opposed to research staff), and harnessing efficient data collection strategies that leverage existing pools of health and health related data, such as that available through networks such as HDRN Canada.
-Dive into this mini-series to wrap your head around the specifics of this innovative approach!
+Dive into this mini-series to wrap your head around the specifics of this innovative approach.

 # | Presenter | Title | Duration |